‘Pokemon GO’ Anniversary Event Teased, Raid Battles Expanded To Lower Level Players

 — Game Rant (@GameRant) July 1, 2017

 If you’re new to Pokemon GO, and have been having trouble accessing the new raid battles, you’ll be glad to know that Niantic have tweaked the entry requirements.
-Trainers at level five and above will now be able to give raid battles a go, though it’s worth noting that lower level players will likely need to team up with other trainers in order to successfully complete raids.
+Trainers at level five and above will now be able to give raid battles a go, though it’s worth noting that lower level players will likely need to team up with other trainers to successfully complete raids.

 Regardless of your skill level, all Pokemon GO should keep their eyes open for any special announcements, as we quickly approach the game’s one year anniversary.

-[Featured image by Niantic]
+[Featured Image by Niantic]